acutebar/projects/Black_Rhythm/README.md

 - Sagemath
 - MySQL
 ### Instructions
-- First, download the program and the dependencies on three computers.
+- First, download the programs and the dependencies on three computers.
 One will act as the server and the other two as users.
 - Ensure that the SQL config file of the server is set up to allow other computers to connect.
 - Obtain the IP address of the server computer.
-- Install the program on the other two computers as well and point the IP address in file `messenger.py` to the IP address of the server.
+- Download the programs and the dependencies on the other two computers as well and point the IP address in file `messenger.py` to the IP address of the server.
 Moreover, ensure that the program can connect to your local SQL server by modifying the password if required.
 - Start chatting by running `gui.py`